cacoco/cacoco.github.com/content/about/index.md

 * Mentor for multiple University of San Francisco Computer Science [Capstone Projects](https://www.usfca.edu/arts-sciences/programs/undergraduate/computer-science/capstone-project) [2018]
 * Technical Design Shepherd for many infrastructure and product projects
 * Member of the Technical Architecture Group (TAG)
-* Member of the Senior-IC Platform Group (Platforum)
+* Co-chair, member, and multiple working group leader of the Platform Infrastructure senior IC Group (Platforum).
-	- Co-chair and author of membership and working group guidelines
+* Member of the Twitter Engineering Migrations Working Group (MWG).
+Helped plan, execute, and track technology migrations across engineering.
-* Member of the Twitter Migrations Working Group (MWG)
+* Constant cross-team work to improve Developer Experience and increase developer productivity.
-	- Helped plan, execute and track technology migrations across engineering
+* A recognized leader in the area of JVM logging technologies.
-* Constant cross-team work to improve the developer experience and the ability to deliver with better velocity
+* Supported thousands of internal and external customers of the Finatra framework.
+A frequent contributor to other teams' projects, and a champion of testing and writing tests.

 #### Technical Lead - Compute Integrations Team [2022]